seneca/nue/packages/nuejs.org/docs/css-best-practices.md

 ## Prefer CSS over JavaScript
 Modern CSS is surprisingly powerful.
 Things that used to require JavaScript can now be expressed with nothing but CSS:

-* Popover menus
+- Popover menus
-* Scroll linked animations
+- Scroll linked animations
-* Smooth scrolling
+- Smooth scrolling
-* View transitions
+- View transitions

 Check [motion and reactivity](reactivity.html) for details.

 ## Learn modern CSS
-There is tons of [misinformation](/blog/tailwind-misinformation-engine/) around CSS that attracts beginner developers to move away from web standards and adopt the idea of inline styling.
+There are tons of [misinformation](/blog/tailwind-misinformation-engine/) around CSS that attracts beginner developers to move away from web standards and adopt the idea of inline styling.

 But if you gasp the power of the global design system and see how you can do the same thing with significantly less effort you begin to think why you ever bought the idea of tight coupling.